Optimizing the Design of an Artificial Pancreas to Improve Diabetes Management: Introduction

 These results are encouraging.
 When limited to the same range of actions as the original dataset, the system results in more stable blood glucose levels and fewer injections, demonstrating that better care is possible even within the current practice.
 When the range of actions was extended to larger values, even better results were obtained, suggesting that new and better approaches are possible as well.

 The system also allows modifying the recommendations at will and seeing how well they would work.
 This approach gives much more flexibility to the patient to make choices about their daily life---be it food intake, basal rate, or bolus injections.
+The carb intake in particular is a recommendation and flexibility is useful.
 For instance, if a patient plans to attend a party and expects the carb intake to be higher than his or her normal daily routine, the patient can check what the expected blood glucose level deviation would be and make a decision about bolus injections accordingly.
 To further improve the adoption of this tool, a user interface with LLM was developed where user can enter questions in prompt to interact with the model.
 In this manner, AI technologies can not only improve diabetes management, but also make the improvements more broadly accessible.